Cholesterol, LDL, HDL, and Triglycerides

 LDL levels should be low.
 To help lower LDL levels, help your adolescent:

-This type of cholesterol is known as "good" cholesterol, and is a type of fat in the blood that helps to remove cholesterol from the blood, preventing the fatty build up and formation of plaque in your blood vessels.
+This type of cholesterol is known as "good" cholesterol, and is a type of fat in the blood that helps to remove cholesterol from the blood, preventing the fatty build up and formation of plaque.

 HDL should be as high as possible.
 It is often possible to raise HDL by: